Suvroneel/-Phynix-GenAI-Platform/README.md

 **🔗 Live Demo:** https://phynix.streamlit.app/

-Phynix is an **end-to-end AI mental health platform** designed to provide users a secure and interactive environment to express emotions, track mental well-being, and receive personalized AI-powered guidance.
+Phynix is an **end-to-end mood-aware GenAI platform** designed to give users a personalised AI experience that genuinely evolves with them.
 The heart of the system is **Ashva**, an intelligent companion powered by **BERT for emotion detection** and **Llama 3.1** for empathetic, context-aware conversations.

 This platform is **multi-page**, **multi-layered**, and production-ready, combining a sophisticated frontend, hybrid AI/NLP backend, and relational database analytics.